Skip to content

 Rotate Fernet keys manually

-The operator ships a CronJob that rotates the Fernet Secret on the schedule in spec.fernet.rotationSchedule (default weekly).
+The operator ships a CronJob that rotates the Fernet keys on the schedule in spec.fernet.rotationSchedule (default weekly).
 You can trigger a rotation immediately without waiting for the cron job to fire — useful after a suspected key compromise.

 bash